vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 You can also create a directory and place multiple files in it, one for each different subject.
 This makes it very clear and maintainable.
 Create a directory, for example called `sensors`, in the Home Assistant root.
-Now create the different .yaml-files in it.
+Now create the different `.yaml` files in it.
-This way, you don't have to specify each single filename in the configuration file, all files in this directory will be included.
+This way, you do not have to specify each filename in the configuration file, and all files in this directory will be included.
-Use the next definition in `configuration.yaml` to accomplish this:
+Use the following definition in `configuration.yaml` to accomplish this:

 ```yaml
 {% raw %}